sosy-lab/sv-witnesses/README.md

 FALSE
 </pre>

 The violation-witness automaton is written to ``witness.graphml``.
-If the verification is applied to the task ``ssh-simplified/s3_clnt_1_false-unreach-call.cil.c`` from the SV-COMP benchmark set, the witness should look similar to [this witness](s3_cln1_false.witness.ultimateautomizer.graphml).
+If the verification is applied an [example program](minepump_spec1_product33_false-unreach-call_false-termination.cil.c) and [specification](PropertyUnreachCall.prp) from the SV-COMP'17 benchmark set, the witness should look similar to [this witness](minepump_spec1_product33_false-unreach-call_false-termination.cil.ultimateautomizer.graphml).

 ## Validating Correctness Witnesses

 As a running example, we use the verification task [multivar_true-unreach-call1.i](multivar_true-unreach-call1.i) from the SV-COMP'17 benchmark set.

-We assume that the two tool directories of CPAchecker and Ultimate Automizer are placed alongside each other in the same parent directory.
+We assume that the program as well as its [specification](PropertyUnreachCall.prp) have been placed in the desired tool's directory.

 ### Producing Correctness Witnesses with CPAchecker

 To produce a witness for the example task with CPAchecker, simply execute the following commands:

-<pre>  cd CPAchecker/
-scripts/cpa.sh \
+<pre>scripts/cpa.sh \
 -correctness-witnesses-k-induction \
--spec ../svcomp/c/Loops.prp \
+-spec PropertyUnreachCall.prp \
-../svcomp/c/loop-acceleration/multivar_true-unreach-call1.i
-cd ..
+multivar_true-unreach-call1.i
 </pre>

 The output of CPAchecker should be similar to the following listing: